OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/running-a-node.md

   - Defaults to `1`, cap on transaction fee (in ether) that can be sent via the RPC APIs (0 = no cap)
 - `--ipcpath`
-  - Filename for IPC socket/pipe within the datadir (explicit paths escape it) 🔉 Note that `IPC` is not supported on the macOS yet, and hence, it will return connection refused if used.
+  - Filename for IPC socket/pipe within the datadir (explicit paths escape it) 🔉 Note that `IPC` is not supported on the macOS yet, and hence, it will return connection refused if used